• Skip to primary navigation

 • Here's the Kolkata-style Begun Poda Pin for your Pinterest Board!

 I am starting 2021 with a simple recipe for Begun Pora.
-It's been a long I was planning to write the Begun Poda recipe.
+It's been a long I planned to write the Begun Poda recipe.
 The simple eggplant-based Bengali side dish is a winter favorite.
 Roasted eggplant along with very few spices can make a wonderful delicacy and every Bangali who loves to eat eggplant for sure vouch for this.

 Begun Poda is not Baingan ka Bharta!